wiredopposite/ATX2Xbox/README.md

 # ATX2Xbox

-Adapts an ATX power supply source for use with the original Xbox.
+Adapts an ATX power supply for use with the original Xbox.

 # BOM
 | Qty | Value/Model | Description | Marking | URL (Passive components provided as example) |